-Figure- 5.2: Stack I/O Operations.
+Figure- 5.9: Stack I/O Operations.

 The lines indicate the movement of the stack.
-A downward slope of the lines in Figure 5.2 indicates a push operation and an upward slope indicates a pop.
-Notice that when the rung is completely evaluated, the stack is empty (Figure 5.2e).
-The stack in this example has a depth of only 2 objects, but the STC-2000A has a much larger stack.
+A downward slope of the lines in Figure 5.9 indicates a push operation and an upward slope indicates a pop.
+Notice that when the rung is completely evaluated, the stack is empty (Figure 5.9e).
+The stack in this example has a depth of only 2 objects, but the STC-2002 has a much larger stack.
 Because you cannot enter a rung longer than a line on the display, it is not possible to exceed the depth of the stack.

 Each token within the rung is scanned, and each rung is scanned.
 All of the rungs are scanned 10 times per second.
 An input function causes the evaluated variable to be pushed on the stack.
 An output function will cause the stack to be popped.
 The value that is taken off of the stack is used as the output.
-The 'AND', 'OR' operators will pop 2 values off of the stack, do the operation, then push the result back on the stack.
-The 'NOT' operator will pop 1 value off of the stack, reverse the state of it, then push it back on.
+The 'AND', 'OR' operators will pop 2 values off of the stack, do the operation, then push the result back on.
 Likewise, all the other arithmetic, relational and selection operators perform similarly (see chart).
-The stack is always empty when the STC-2000A starts to evaluate a rung, and must be empty when it finishes evaluating a rung.
+The stack is always empty when the STC-2002 starts to evaluate a rung, and must be empty when it finishes evaluating a rung.
 These stack rules are checked when the editing of a rung is completed.
-If the stack operations are not balanced when this happens, the STC-2000A will issue an error message.
+If the stack operations are not balanced when this happens, the STC-2002 will issue an error message.